 It is curious to consider, and a challenge to explain, the lack of Christian impact in the public square in America today.

-On the one hand, Christian leaders have been quite visible advocating for certain policies, supporting this or that candidate, and loudly denouncing views with which they disagree.
+On the one hand, Christian leaders have been advocating for certain policies, supporting this or that candidate, and loudly denouncing views with which they disagree.

-Add to that the fact that, according to an ABC News Poll, something like 83% of all Americans consider themselves to be Christians.
-And, while we understand that "Christian" can mean different things to different people, the Barna Group, a leading Christian social research agency, estimates that 45% of all Americans claim to be "born again."
+On the other hand, the Barna Group, a leading Christian social research agency, estimates that 45% of all Americans claim to be "born again."
 That amounts to something like 150 million Americans who profess faith in the resurrected and reigning Lord Jesus Christ!